Interpreting the results#

 The additional outputs follow closely the examples reported in the documentation of each sampler, so they will not be detailed here.

-Note on reparametrization and transformation of parameters#
+Note on reparametrisation and transformation of parameters#

-Median values and confidence intervals for model and derived parameters are computed directly on the transformed posterior, rather than on the reported values for of the sampler parameters.
+Median values and confidence intervals for the model and derived parameters are computed directly on the transformed posterior, rather than on the reported values for the sampler parameters.
 In other words, each set of parameters from the posterior distribution is converted into the model/derived parameters, generating a new distribution for each new parameter, then the median and the confidence intervals are computed on newly generated distribution.
 For this reason, the median of a model parameter may not correspond to the direct conversion of the median of the sampler parameters.
 Using the example shown before:

-\[\begin{split}\sqrt{e} \sin{\omega} = 0.017 \\ \sqrt{e} \cos{\omega} = 0.059\end{split}\]
+\[\begin{split}\sqrt{e} \sin{\omega} = 0.03 \\ \sqrt{e} \cos{\omega} = 0.00\end{split}\]

-\[e_{\mathrm{sampler}} = (\sqrt{e} \sin{\omega})^2 + (\sqrt{e} \cos{\omega} )^2 = 0.004\]
+\[e_{\mathrm{sampler}} = (\sqrt{e} \sin{\omega})^2 + (\sqrt{e} \cos{\omega} )^2 = 0.0009\]

 while the reported median value for the eccentricity in the model parameters section is (correctly) \(e = 0.061\).